Skip to content

 You can also do this if you didn’t claim a concession when you acquired the home because you weren’t going to occupy it, but then you decide to move in.

-In either case, we will reassess your duty at the concessional rate and refund the balance of your original payment.
-Find out about applying for a reassessment.
+In either case, if the concession is granted, we will reassess your duty at the concessional rate and refund the balance of your original payment.

 Obligations after you claim